Chanca Piedra FAQ: Chanca Piedra can support kidney stone treatment. I drank it when I had Lyme disease.

 Did Chanca Piedra Really Help You When You Had Lyme?

 This is our second favorite Chanca Piedra FAQ.
 I had Lyme Disease for almost 4 years, and I drank Chanca Piedra (Phyllanthus niruri) tea to help clear Lyme Disease from my body.
-You can learn more about how Chanca Piedra works to inhibit H. pylori here.
+You can learn more about how Chanca Piedra works to inhibit Helicobacter pylori (H. pylori) here.
 You can read more about how Chanca Piedra helped me rid my body of Lyme Disease here.

 Looseleaf, Powder, or Concentrate?

 When you order Phyllanthus niruri, you have a choice of looseleaf, powder, or concentrate.
-Many people want to know why they might choose one over another.
+Many people want to know why they might choose one over another — it’s a common Chanca Piedra FAQ.
 Many people also want to know which is best for making tea.